 In [54] Ahmad shows that the total vertex irregularity strength of the antiprism graph A_n $(n \ge 3)$ is $\lceil (2n+4)/5 \rceil$ (see §5.7 for the definition) and gives the vertex irregularity strength of three other families convex polytope graphs.
-Al-Mushayt, Arshad, and Siddiqui [110] determined an exact value of the total vertex irregularity strength of some convex polytope graphs.
-Ahmad, Baskoro, and Imran [71] determined the exact value of the total vertex irregularity strength of disjoint union of Helm graphs.
+Al-Mushayt, Arshad, and Siddiqui [117] determined an exact value of the total vertex irregularity strength of some convex polytope graphs.
+Ahmad, Baskoro, and Imran [75] determined the exact value of the total vertex irregularity strength of below the total vertex irregularity strength of disjoint union of helm graphs.